 A properly cooked turkey with all the trimmings is a true sight to behold.
-A real titan of the tabletop.
+The star of any Thanksgiving feast.

-Unfortunately, cooking a 15lb thunder chicken takes up a lot of kitchen real estate and leaves precious little room in the oven for anything else.
+Unfortunately, cooking a 15lb thunder chicken takes up a lot of kitchen real estate, leaving precious little room in the oven for anything else.

 Enter the humble electric smoker.

-The first thing to figure out is how many hungry turkey eaters you’ll be hosting.
-One pound of turkey, once you’ve removed the bones and giblets, works out to about half a pound of delicious turkey meat per adult.
+The first thing to figure out is how many hungry turkey eaters you’ll host.
+Once you’ve removed the bones and giblets, one pound of turkey equals about half a pound of delicious smoked turkey meat per adult.

 So, if you’re hosting 10-12 guests, you need a turkey that weighs around 10 to 12 pounds.